Reaching the Tipping Point Against AIDS

 In its annual accountability report on the status of AIDS prevention and treatment programs, nonprofit organization ONE discovered that, due to widespread and concerted efforts to expand access to antiretroviral drugs, AIDS education and other preventive measures, 2015 will be a historic year in the fight against AIDS.

 One of the key findings of this year's report is that the most measurable gains in combating AIDS have been made in sub-Saharan Africa.
-For the second consecutive year, lower and middle-income countries have led the way in global AIDS funding, and 16 African nations have already met the tipping point against AIDS ahead of global targets.
+For the second consecutive year, lower and middle-income countries have led the way in global fund to fight AIDS, and 16 African nations have already met the tipping point against AIDS ahead of global targets.
 Ghana, Malawi and Zambia have achieved the most substantial progress and are effectively combining domestic health care spending with external donor resources to turn the tide against AIDS.

 Although it would appear that the "beginning of the end of AIDS" mentioned by President Barack Obama on World AIDS Day in 2011 is in sight, a number of significant obstacles remain in achieving this ambitious goal.